Troubleshoot Always On Availability Groups Configuration (SQL Server)

 Ensure correct server name is used in the endpoint URL

-For server name in an endpoint URL, it is recommended to use fully qualified domain name (FQDN), although you can use any name that uniquely identifies the machine.
+For server name in an endpoint URL, it's recommended to use fully qualified domain name (FQDN), although you can use any name that uniquely identifies the machine.
 The server address can be a Netbios name (if the systems are in the same domain), a fully qualified domain name (FQDN), or an IP address (preferably, a static IP address).
 Using the fully qualified domain name is the recommended option.

 select endpoint_url from sys.availability_replicas

 Next, compare the endpoint_url output to the server name (Netbios or FQDN).
-To query the Netbios and FQDN, run the following in a Command Prompt on the replica locally:
+To query the Netbios and FQDN, run the following command in a Command Prompt on the replica locally:

 hostname & echo %COMPUTERNAME%.%USERDNSDOMAIN%

-For query the server name of a remote computer, run this from a Command Prompt.
+For query the server name of a remote computer, run this command from a Command Prompt.
 Then compare the endpoint_url

 ping -a servername_from_endpoint_url